mcaledonensis/magic-key/README.md

 And prompt the interaction, you will be able to have your fun with that python module using a prompt, for example:
 ```
-William:%* Good morrow, young squire.
-Pray, could you draw a picture of a feline for me
+William:@Arthur* Good morrow, young squire.
+Pray, could you draw a picture of a
-            using the `drawbot` module?
+                 feline for me using the `drawbot` module?
 I would be much obliged.
 ```

 Hopefully, you'll get a helpfull response from Arthur-type intellegence, acting as Arthur: